Local-global principles for semi-integral points on Markoff orbifold pairs: Introduction

-A powerful tool to study local-global principles is the semi-integral Brauer--Manin obstruction.
-It has been defined in \cite[\S3]{MNS22} along with its relation to its rational and integral versions.
-As evident from Remark~\ref{rem:hp} such obstructions to the Hasse principle are not present in the family $(\sX_m, \sDomega)$ as its non-strict part vanishes.
+A powerful tool to study local-global principles is the Brauer--Manin obstruction.
+Its semi-integral version has been defined in \cite[\S3]{MNS22} along with its relation to its rational and integral counterparts.
+As is evident from Remark~\ref{rem:hp} such obstructions to the Hasse principle are not present in the family $(\sX_m, \sDomega)$ as its non-strict part vanishes.
 We perform a complete analysis of the values of the local invariant maps for the relevant Brauer elements in \S\ref{sec:Markoff} to examine this obstruction for strict semi-integral points.

-\begin{theorem} Assume that at least one of $\omega_1, \omega_2, \omega_3$ is finite.
+\begin{theorem} Assume that $\omega_i < \infty$ for some $i = 1, 2, 3$.
 Then no algebraic Brauer--Manin obstruction to the Hasse principle for strict points on $(\sX_m, \sDomega)$ is present.
-In particular, if the condition
+Moreover, if

 is met, then there is no Brauer--Manin obstruction to the Hasse principle for strict semi-integral points on $(\sX_m, \sDomega)$. \end{theorem}

 The condition \eqref{eqn:star} is not very restrictive on $m$, in fact $\#\{|m| \le B \ : \ \text{\eqref{eqn:star} fails} \} = O(B^{1/4})$ by \cite[Prop~5.2]{LM21}.